rosswintle/turbo-admin/readme.txt

 Fuzzy search helps you find items even when you're not sure what they are called.

-If you've used AlfredApp or Spotlight or the command palette in your text editor or IDE, you'll know the benefits of a tool like this and you'll quickly feel at home.
+If you've used Alfred App or Spotlight or the command palette in your text editor or IDE, you'll know the benefits of a tool like this and you'll quickly feel at home.

 Install... activate... work faster!